diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US316/readme.md

 ### 4.1 Realisation

-The process begins when the CRM Collaborator opens the interface to send a proposal.
-The UI invokes the `SendProposalController`, which queries the `ShowProposalRepository` for proposals that are ready to be sent — meaning they have passed simulation, include a valid video (US315), and have a validated template (US318).
+The process begins when the CRM Collaborator requests to send a show proposal from the user interface.
+The `SendProposalUI` calls the `SendProposalController`, which starts a new `PersistenceContext` to obtain access to the necessary repositories via the `RepositoryFactory`.

+The controller then retrieves the `ShowProposalRepository` and queries it using `findProposalsReadyToSend()` to obtain only those proposals that meet all the conditions for sending (i.e., passed simulation, video available, and valid template configured).

-Once the list of ready proposals is presented, the CRM Collaborator selects the one to be sent.
-The controller then retrieves the selected `ShowProposal` from the repository using its identifier.
+Once the list of valid proposals is received, it is shown to the user via the UI.
+After the CRM Collaborator selects a proposal, the UI sends the corresponding proposal ID back to the controller.

-The controller invokes the `ProposalDelivery` service, passing the proposal object.
-This service is responsible for accessing the associated document and video, and delivering them to the customer.
+The controller loads the selected proposal from the repository using its identifier.
+If the proposal is valid, it invokes the `ProposalDelivery` service to handle the actual delivery.
+This service is responsible for sending the formatted document and associated video to the customer (e.g., via email).

-If the delivery is successful, the UI notifies the user accordingly.
-If the delivery fails — for example, due to missing data — the UI presents an appropriate error message and the process is aborted.
+If the delivery is successful, the UI displays a success message.
+Otherwise, an appropriate error message is shown to the user, indicating that the proposal could not be sent.

-This design follows clean separation of responsibilities:
-- The **UI** handles user interaction and feedback.
-- The **controller** manages orchestration and delegates to the domain and infrastructure layers.
-- The **repository** provides access to persistent proposals.
-- The **delivery service** encapsulates the communication logic, allowing future extensibility.

 ![Sequence Diagram for US316](images/sequence_diagram_us316.svg)